 Hand and Finger Skills: Your child should be able to:

-- More easily handle small objects and turn a page in a book
+- More easily handle small objects and turn book pages smoothly

 - Use age-appropriate scissors and cut on lines

-- Draw a person with two to four body parts
+- Draw a person with at least four body parts

 - Dress and undress without adult help

-- Screw and unscrew jar lids; open their own lunch containers
+- Screw and unscrew jar lids, faucets; open their own lunch containers

 Emotional and Social Milestones: Your child should be able to:

-- Be a kind and attentive friend; show care and concern
+- Be a kind and attentive friend; show care and concern; be respectful

 - Show affection for family and friends